elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 ```

 :::note
-That “feature” may actually come in handy, because the user actions may lead to value changes, and then after them, if we want to recover the “original” value from HTML, it is in the attribute.
+That “feature” may come in handy because the user actions may lead to value changes, and then after them, if we want to recover the “original” value from HTML, it is in the attribute.
 :::

   </div>